 In addition to scholarly perspectives, emerging discourses around care in museums can tell us more about the ways how-to-care, or what constitutes care, is coming to be understood by museum professionals.
 For example, those discourses of:

 - Ally/Accomplice: Modes of engaging in liberation movements for those with power and privilege. // nikhil trivedi was the first to address the role of individuals that shape museums in the work of dismantling oppressions as they manifest both inside and outside the museum context.
 Diana Falchuck has also notably written about the possibility of museums doing the work of allyship, using the Race: Are We So Different? exhibit as a case study.
 Conversations around allyship and accompliceship have notably informed the development of two recent museum focused projects, the Museums & Race Initiative as well as MASS Action (Museum as a Site for Social Action.)
 It has been integral to the ongoing work of each project that organizers recognize and navigate their broad range of identities, related systems of oppression and the ways that these inform their organizing roles.
-Individual role need this consistent examination and development as demonstrated by the fact that the idea of “accomplice” has been proposed as a mode that improves on at of “ally.”
+Individual roles need this consistent examination and development as demonstrated by the fact that the idea of “accomplice” has been proposed as a mode that improves on that of “ally.”
 A distinguishing aspect of being an accomplice includes a focus on relationships of and systems of accountability with Black, Brown, LGBTQI +, Indigenous, disabled, immigrant, women organizers and leaders.

 - Community Membership: Responsibility to the greater fabric or whole you exist within. // This phrase and framework for best practices in community engagement is premised in an idea of a museum as accountable to the communities with which it engages.
 I want to acknowledge the advocacy of Stephanie Cunningham and her comments made at Carnegie Museum of Pittsburgh for “A Conversation about Inclusion” in October 2016.
 She specifically used “community member” to describe how museums should understand their role in relationship to communities.
 The phrase frames a museum as one member of many community members, as opposed to the focal point or the one member that dictates the terms of engagement.
 Porchia Moore writes extensively on museum relationships with communities and the way museum assumptions about communities and respectability politics are ways that museums prioritize themselves over communities.
 The Community Member model is vital as it asks of museums to commit to the collective well-being of those with whom it wishes to share a community connection.